gr8prnm8/bs-searchable-multiselect/README.md

 Remember that this will work correctly only for templates that make use of bootstrap lists, or ones that have row height similar to them.

+## Other mildly important things
+You can also decide if you do not want to filter selected options.
+To do so, just add *sms-do-not-filter-chosen* class to your select.

 > Written with [StackEdit](https://stackedit.io/).